-Is anything more comforting on a blustery, long day than a bowl full of Low FODMAP Beef Stew?
-Nope, there isn’t I checked.
-Tender pieces of beef and perfectly cooked carrots on top of creamy mashed potatoes.
+Is there anything more comforting on a blustery, long day than a bowl of low FODMAP beef stew?
+Tender pieces of beef with perfectly cooked carrots served over a bowl of creamy mashed potatoes.
 The slow cooker does all the work, and your house smells amazing—the perfect recipe for anyone on a low FODMAP diet.

 Jump to:

 - Beef Stew Meat - Already diced stew meat is one of my favorite shortcuts.
 This beef is usually made from a chuck roast.
-It requires a long, slow cook, perfect for beef stew.
+To get tender, it requires a long, slow cook, which is perfect for beef stew.

 - Whole Carrots - Large pieces of carrots that can withstand the long, slow cooking time.

 - Rutabaga - I love this root vegetable in beef stew, and it is low FODMAP.
-It won’t win any beauty contests, but what is on the inside that counts!
+It won’t win any beauty contests, but what is inside that counts!

 - Celery - Using celery helps add additional flavor.